 Cavity wall insulation can only be used in homes which have brick walls with unfilled cavities off at least 2 inches.
 If your home was built in the last 20 years it is very likely that the walls were insulated at the time.
 However, you can find out if your cavity is filled by asking a registered installer to drill a small hole in the wall to check and then let you know whether the wall is empty or in fact, insulated.
 This is known as a ‘borescope inspection.’
 Another option is to check with the building control department of your local authority, as they should have records of whether your walls have already been insulated.
 Around one-third of all heat lost from houses is lost through the walls, so better insulating your walls could save you a lot of money on your heating bills.

 What are the benefits of cavity wall insulation?

-Better insulating your property, be it an apartment or a house, brings with it, many benefits; making your home more efficient, lowering your heating bills and cutting down wear and tear for your boiler.
+Better insulating your property, be it an apartment or a house, brings many benefits; making your home more efficient, lowering your heating bills and cutting down wear and tear for your boiler.
 Plus, the lower your heating bills, the smaller your carbon footprint will be.
 Better insulating your house is good for your wallet and good for the planet – what’s not to love?
 The cost of insulating your property will vary depending on its size.
-Although it can seem expensive to insulate the wall cavities of your home (though it can be free with grants), you will be saving money on your heating bill year after year.
+Although it can seem expensive to insulate the wall cavities of your home, you will be saving money on your heating bill year after year.
 Most cavity wall insulations are paid off in 5 years or less, meaning that after that first 5 years you will have saved more than you’ve spent.